gdex19/d100-400-project/README.md

 # Reproducing the analysis
 After pulling the data as above, run the eda_cleaning.ipynb to see the exploratory data analysis and save the cleaned data.
 Next, run model_training.py to select hyperparameters and save the best results.
-Finally, run mode_evaluation.ipynb to load the models with these parameters, train on the data, and evaluate the models on the test set.
+Finally, run mode_evaluation.ipynb to train the models with these parameters and evaluate the models on the validation set.